FutureWeaver: Planning Test-Time Compute for Multi-Agent Systems with Modularized Collaboration: Introduction

-Having established reusable collaboration modules, the central challenge becomes how to allocate computation across them under budget constraints.
+Having established reusable collaboration modules, the remaining challenge is to optimize computation allocation across them under fixed budget constraints.
 To address this, \sys employs a \emph{dual-level planning architecture} that integrates short-horizon and long-horizon planning.
-The short-horizon planning proposes candidate next actions, either invoking a collaboration module or an individual agent, conditioned on the current task state.
-In parallel, the long-horizon planning, inspired by speculative decoding \citep{speculativedecoding2023}, performs high-level speculation by reasoning abstractly over potential sequences of collaboration modules instead of concretely executing them.
-This yields low-cost estimates of budget feasibility, enabling the system to reason about when additional compute should be saved or spent.
-Together, the two levels operate in an A*-like fashion, where the short-horizon planner prioritizes promising near-term actions and the long-horizon planner supplies a lookahead signal that aligns decisions with budget-aware trajectories.
+The short-horizon planner proposes and ranks candidate next actions, either invoking a collaboration module or an individual agent, conditioned on the current task state.
+In parallel, the long-horizon planner, inspired by speculative decoding \citep{speculativedecoding2023}, performs abstract lookahead by reasoning over potential sequences of collaboration modules without executing them.
+This yields low-cost estimates of future compute consumption and budget feasibility, which are fed back to guide the short-horizon planner toward actions that lead to the most effective compute-feasible inference trajectories.
+Rather than serving solely as a budget constraint check, long-horizon planning actively shapes local decisions by anticipating future coordination demands.
+Together, the two levels operate in an A*-like manner, jointly optimizing over the combinatorial space of multi-agent collaboration trajectories under strict budget constraints.